 Select what you want to recover, and the two apps (desktop and client) start working in tandem to analyze your Android device and bring your data back.
 During our testing, PhoneRescue successfully detected all lost photos in our test suite but didn’t allow us to recover them.
 That’s because it, too, works as a limited trial, a sample of what the full version can achieve.

 So, Which Is The Best SD Card Recovery Software For Android?

 As we saw, it’s not possible to single out an SD card data recovery solution for Android as the all-around “best”.
 Despite having a common goal, each might follow a different path to reach it.
-Still, if you’d like even more choices, make sure to check our guide on the top 7 best Android data recovery software solutions in 2021.
+Still, if you’d like even more choices, make sure to check our guide on the top 7 best Android data recovery software solutions.

 Your choice will be affected by their recovery chops, speed, price, and interface.
 You might prefer to avoid rooting your device, potentially voiding its warranty.
 Or you might not like having your Android device “tied” to your computer for hours, waiting for a time-consuming recovery process to complete.

 We’re sure, though, you’ll find the best solution for SD card recovery on Android for you among the ones we listed.